-Achilles tendinosis is a condition due to repeated microtrauma which may cause stiffness, edema, weakness and pain in the Achilles tendon.
+Achilles tendinosis is a condition due to repeated microtrauma which may cause stiffness, edema, weakness, and pain in the Achilles tendon.

-Usually pure Achilles tendinosis is not painful.
-The pain when occurs is almost always from paratendinosis, an involvement of paratenon [a membrane around the tendon]
+Usually, pure Achilles tendinosis is not painful.
+The pain, when occurs, is almost always from paratendinosis, an involvement of paratenon [a membrane around the tendon]

-Mid-portion of the tendon is most common site of tendinosis but it also occurs at the bone–tendon junction [insertion].
+Mid-portion of the tendon is the most common site of tendinosis but it also occurs at the bone-tendon junction [insertion].

-The true incidence of Achilles tendinosis is unknown but has been found to affect one fifth of runners and one tenth of dancers.
+The true incidence of Achilles tendinosis is unknown but has been found to affect one-fifth of runners and one-tenth of dancers.
 Males are six times more affected than females and injuries are more common after 30 years of age.

 Relevant Anatomy of Achilles Tendon

-The entire gastrocsoleus unit originates at the posterior aspect of femoral condyle, spans the knee joint, ankle joint, and talocalcaneal (subtalar) joint to insert at the calcaneum.
+The entire gastrocsoleus unit originates at the posterior aspect of the femoral condyle, spans the knee joint, ankle joint, and talocalcaneal (subtalar) joint to insert at the calcaneum.

 The Achilles tendon is formed by coalescing of gastrocnemius and soleus muscle contributions about six inches before insertion.

 It spirals 30-150 degrees in its course before it inserts into the calcaneal tuberosity.
 This spiraling helps in elastic recoil and elongation allowing greater instantaneous muscle power and increased shortening speed.

 Tendon is covered by paratenon which helps in gliding.
 Paratenon is a two-layered structure, a visceral layer, and a parietal layer.